 Harry put the trunk on his desk and grinned.
 “Yes, well, I’m happy to do either.”

 * * * *

-She’d refused to be parted from him and he realized rather quickly that not a single goblin was interested in trying to get her to take a seat in the audience.
+She’d refused to be parted from him and he realized rather quickly that not a single dverger was interested in trying to get her to take a seat in the audience.
 The members of the ICW still in Britain were invited to witness it.
 So most of them were in the audience.
 The press was out in full force but Harry found it was easy to ignore the cameras.
 He squeezed her hand gently as they paused in the entry way of the arena and she came face to face with Horde.
-Very few humans had ever seen so many goblins at once in the same place, at least not in the modern era.
-The larger warrior classes hadn’t been seen in public in decades as they lived and trained in the goblin realm exclusively.
+Very few humans had ever seen so many dverger at once in the same place, at least not in the modern era.
+The larger warrior classes hadn’t been seen in public in decades as they lived and trained in the dverger realm exclusively.
 Hermione took a deep breath and nodded.

 The audience stilled as they stepped fully into the arena.
 He kept his pace measured to allow her to walk with him without rushing.
 They reached the dais quickly enough and the Chieftain of the Horde beckoned them forward.
 He stepped up first then turned and pulled her up with him.

 “Lord Potter,” Ragnok began, “introduce your wife, by the will of Lady Magic, to the Horde.”

 Harry paused briefly.
 It was unexpected but not an unpleasant development.
 It certainly explained why no one had protested her staying at his side as they’d moved toward the arena.
 With their magical bond complete, she was his wife as far as the Horde was concerned.

 “It is my honor to present the Countess of Gryffindor, Hermione Isobel Potter née McGonagall.”

 Ragnok nodded.
 “The Horde welcomes the Lord and Lady Potter to the Hall of Mages.”
 He raised one hand and every dverger in the room stood.
 “Make your oath, Lord Potter.”